 2. Rid yourself of all negativity

 When travelling you can meet certain people who have a negative attitude towards things.
 They may moan and pick faults with everything.
 This can be exhausting and can drain all of your positive energy away.
 When you are already feeling down, it is so important to try and keep your energy high.
 It bounces of those who are also at this level and you attract each other.

 Being with fun and exciting people can help keep your spirits up.
 But don’t get me wrong, you can still have your moments when your spirits may come tumbling down.
 When this happens just let it out.
 Don’t be scared to express how you are feeling.
 I was so worried about people thinking I was miserable because I didn’t want to get drunk and go out.
 I didn’t think I deserved to have fun because those I cared about no longer could.
 This is a highly negative thought I have seriously battled with and still am.

 Be honest with others and yourself

 If you try and explain your feelings with someone you trust or have become close to, they will be able to get a better understanding of what you are going through.
-I’m sure they will not think you are boring and miserable, but instead be able to feel your emotions.
+I’m sure they will not think you are boring and miserable.
+But instead be able to feel your emotions.
 When you travel you become so close to people very quickly.
-When you talk about your situations you soon realise that other people may be dealing with grief too.
+If you talk about your situations you will soon realise that other people may be dealing with grief too.
 Let them help you, let them listen to you and return the favour.

 It might be exhausting to rid yourself of negative people.
 Give them a chance, let them in and see if all they need is to try something new.
 If this doesn’t work, be honest with them.
 You also need to spend some quality time with yourself to heal and you might have to do this alone.